Hermes Agent

 Features

-• Docker terminal backend links
+• Clear separation from the Docker terminal sandbox backend

 Why this tool matters